 - How do you portray aspects of your cultural contexts in your work? (e.g. through images or words)

-- What are some things about your culture that you a would like other people to know?
+- What are some things about your culture that you would like other people to know?

-- How do you use your strengths and abilities in you family, relationships, and community?
+- How do you use your strengths and abilities in your family, relationships, and community?

 Personal Awareness and Responsibility